-- Movie review sentiment classification was based on a lexicon, ie., lexicographers' intuition. - Possible problems with using a lexicon: - required many hours of human labour to build - is limited to the words the humans decided to include (intuition can be limited) - is static and cannot react to language change (terrific!, sick!)
+- Movie review sentiment classification was based on a lexicon, ie., lexicographers' intuition. - Possible problems with using a lexicon: - is limited to human intuition - is static and cannot react to language change (terrific!, sick!) - required many hours of human labour to build